unbit/vpn-ws/README.md

 ./vpn-ws-client /dev/tap0 wss://foo:bar@example.com/vpn
 ```

-On windows (you need to create a tap device via the uprovided utility and assign it a name, like 'foobar')
+On windows (you need to create a tap device via the provided utility and assign it a name, like 'foobar')

 ```sh
 ./vpn-ws-client foobar wss://foo:bar@example.com/vpn
 ```

-Once your client is connected you can assign it an ip address (or make a dhp request if one of the connected nodes has a running dhcp server)
+Once your client is connected you can assign it an ip address (or make a dhcp request if one of the connected nodes has a running dhcp server)

-The mode we are using now is the simple "switch" one, where node simply communicates between them like in a lan.
+The mode we are using now is the simple "switch" one, where nodes simply communicates between them like in a lan.

 Bridge mode
 ===========